noi-techpark/opendatahub-website/src/content/events/odhday25/_index.md

       - content: "13.30"
       - content: "Massimo Caria"
       - content: "Freelance"
-      - content: "Use of tourism data for the development of destination strategies and tourism products"
+      - content: "The use of tourism data for the development of destination strategies and tourism products"
       #- slidesLink:
       #- videoLink:
     - cols: